-We are told that Jacob’s hip socket was dislocated in the fight.
-The angel then asked to be released as morning was coming.
+We are told that Jacob’s hip was dislocated in the fight.
+The angel (the man) then asked to be released as morning was coming.
 (Again, morning is an issue.)
-Jacob conceded to release the angel only if he received a blessing.
-So the angel gave him the name Israel, meaning that Jacob wrestled with man and before God, and succeeded.
-The Rabbis say this angel was the "officer of Esav."
-We wonder why at this specific moment, when Esav is traveling towards Jacob with 400 men to annihilate him and his family, does Jacob have this "fight."
+Jacob conceded to release the angel on the condition that he received a blessing.
+The angel then named him Israel, meaning that “Jacob wrestled with man and before God, and succeeded.”
+The Rabbis say this angel was the officer of Esav.
+What is that “officer?”
+We wonder why at this specific moment, when Esav is traveling towards Jacob with 400 men to annihilate him and his family, does Jacob have this battle.
 We are also told that the dust of the ground “rose to the heavens” due to the struggle.
-This wise Rabbi offered the following beautiful insights.
+Rabbi Chait offered the following beautiful insights.

 As the verse states, Jacob was alone.
-The Rabbis ultimately described the "man" to be an "angel" and the "officer of Esav."
+The Rabbis ultimately described the man to be an angel and the officer of Esav.
 In fact, this struggle was Jacob battling a component of his personality.

-Jacob asked the angel to "bless" him.
+Jacob asked the angel to bless him.
 This means Jacob was reflecting upon himself and the inner workings of his psyche.
 He was a brilliant man.
 He was investigating what benefits—blessings—he might obtain by controlling this psychological force.
-Once Jacob succeeded over this emotion, he awoke and was "limping."
+Once Jacob succeeded over this emotion, he awoke and was limping.
 Bilam too hurt his leg in his vision.
-In both cases, limping refers to a slower movement in a specific direction in life.
+In both cases, limping refers to a slower “movement” in a specific direction in life.
 Whenever we make a significant change in our outlook, our energies do not move quickly towards this new direction.
 It takes time to withdraw our energies from one emotionally-involved path, and redirect them towards a new path.
-We abstain from eating this part of the animal to demonstrate the vital need to conquer our own personality flaws.
+Limping signifies this slowdown of energies.

 Jacob named that location Pini-ale (face of God), referring to his confrontation with his personality to perfect himself before God.
-He says "my soul was saved” indicating that he saved his soul from incorrect values.
+He says.
+“My soul was saved” indicating that he saved his soul from incorrect values.

 The Torah discloses vital information, but conceals those areas that people typically will not grasp, or accept.
 This concealment preserves the truth we require, making it available only to our wise leaders…while protecting those less informed from disparaging the Torah when it does not meet with their approval.
 Psychological truths are now world known.
-These ideas should pose no threat to our generation, and in fact, imbue us with the realization that God wishes that we deeply understand our psyches and personalities, and perfect ourselves accordingly.
+These ideas should pose no threat to our generation, and in fact, they should imbue us with the realization that God wishes that we fully understand our psyches and personalities, and perfect ourselves accordingly.